 - Formal complaints concerning matters between one or more Members of Council may be handled by the Finance and Economic Development Committee.

 Are there any restrictions on when complaints can be submitted?

 No complaints were received before July 1, 2013 and complaints relating to incidents before July 1, 2013, will not be accepted.

-In a municipal election year, the Integrity Commissioner cannot accept applications between Nomination Day (the fourth Friday in July in a municipal election year) and Voting Day (the fourth Monday in October in a municipal election year).
+In a municipal election year, the Integrity Commissioner cannot accept applications between Nomination Day (the third Friday in August in a municipal election year) and Voting Day (the fourth Monday in October in a municipal election year).